brooksjbr/spotify-react-prototype/README.md

 ### Description

 This is prototype app built in React using typescript.
-Incorporating the Spotify web SDK, to retrieve and render a spotify user profile.
+Incorporating the Spotify web SDK, to retrieve and render a spotify user profile and the first page of the user's followed artists.

 ### **Tech Stack:**